enviodev/docs/docs/HyperIndex/Advanced/loaders.md

   loader: async ({ event, context }) => {
     const sender = await context.Account.get(event.params.from);
     const receiver = await context.Account.get(event.params.to);
-    // Return whatever you like from the loader,
+    // Return the values you need from the loader,
-    // it will be the value you get in your loaderReturn return {
+    // which will be passed to your handler as loaderReturn return {
       sender,
       receiver,